Basbousa (Middle Eastern Semolina Cake)

 Add flavorings: To give your dessert a unique flavor, try adding ingredients like rose water, orange blossom water, or cardamom.
 These flavors will help elevate the taste and make your dessert stand out.

-Moisture is key: It should be moist and tender, so be sure to use enough syrup when soaking your dessert.
+Moisture is key: It should be moist and tender, so be sure to use enough simple syrup when soaking your dessert.
 You can also add a bit of yogurt or milk to the batter to keep it moist.

 Don’t overbake: It should be baked until it’s golden brown but be careful not to overbake.
 This can cause the dessert to become dry and tough.